fernandezfran/lithiation_protocol/README.md

   --restart-from RESTART_FROM
                         restart from a given structure RESTART_FROM, e.g. Li55Si64
-  --nsteps NSTEPS       number of simultaneous lithium insertions, e.g. 3
+  --nsteps NSTEPS       number of simultaneous lithium insertions, e.g. 3 --natoms NATOMS       number of atoms in the initial amorphous structure --expansion-factor EXPANSION_FACTOR
+                        the volume expansion of adding a lithium atom in the structure

 ```